spacemaze/cppl/levitation/Levitation.md

 ### Initial parsing
-On this step compiler parses C++ Levitation source files and saves result as set .ast files.
+On this step compiler parses C++ Levitation source files and saves result as set _.ast_ files.
 The latter represent binary form of abstract syntax tree (AST).

-On this stage compiler also gathers dependencies information and stores it in binary format as set of _.ldeps_ files.
+On this stage compiler also gathers dependencies information and stores it in binary format as set of _.ldeps_ files. _.ldeps_ files also store ADLM flag, which tells whether _automatic dependencies lookup_ mode was enabled for corresponding file.

 Each call of `c++l` will parse single source file and may produce one _.ldeps_ file.

+If parser meets `#import` directives then it exits straight after last `#import` directive.
+The rest of code will be parsed on later stages.
+In this case _.ldeps_ file will be created with `ADLM=0`.

 Files can be parsed with next command:
 ```
 clang -cc1 -std=c++17 -levitation-preamble=%T/preamble.pch -xc++ \
     -levitation-build-ast \
-    -levitation-sources-root-dir=%S \
-    -levitation-deps-output-file=%T/P1_A.ldeps %S/P1/A.cppl \
-    -o %T/P1_A.ast
+    -levitation-sources-root-dir=<path to project root> \
+    -levitation-deps-output-file=<path to output .ldeps file>
+    <path to input source file> \
+    -o <path to output .ast file>
 ```
 * `-levitation-preamble` - instructs compiler to use preamble
 * `-levitation-build-ast` - informs compiler that we're going to build